 Credit: Trish Matheny

 Of the one-burner grills, the mid-sized models offer a wide range of control options.
 On all that we currently include in the review, the knob and regulators allow a clearer and wider range of burner output.
 Control, then, is mostly a function of burner shape, grill shape, and the relative interaction of these two features.
 Large burners, relative to the grill size, distribute heat more evenly to the grill top.
 The large surface of the Cuisinart All Foods Roll-Away gives the cook multiple heat zones to work with while grilling.
 The infrared burner of the Solaire Everywhere heats the entire grill surface to about the same temperature.
-This is good for cooking lots of one type of food, but not so good if you're hoping to cook different foods at different rates.
+This is good for cooking large quantities of a single food, but not so good if you're hoping to cook different foods at different rates.

 The infrared grilling surface of the Solaire Everywhere is perfect for searing meat but problematic for cooking veggies without burning.